How to Change Jobs in Japan

 It is possible to use your remaining paid leave (if any) to offset your remaining work days.
 Do not forget to return any items that belong to the company and bring home your own belongings.

-You have 14 days from the date of your job change to submit a job status change notification (所属機関の変更の届け出) to immigration.
+As mentioned above, you have 14 days from the date of your job change to submit the Notification of Contract Termination and Signing of New Contract (契約終了と新たな契約締結の届出).
 Failure to do so may result in a fine of up to 200,000 yen, and may affect your next visa renewal - shorter period of stay granted.

 Writer